A. Mode of Play

 3. The number of total match points determines who finishes ahead of other teams in the standings.
 Game points are the first tiebreaker.
 Head-to-head performance is the second tiebreaker.

-5. The Round of 16 will take place in February.
+5. The first playoff round will take place online in February.
 The Quarter-finals will take place in March.
 We are planning to hold The Semi-Finals and Grand-Finals OTB on the same weekend in April.
 There may be an after-event with GingerGM held in May .

 6. The third-place winner will be determined by a match played alongside the Grand-Finals, so as to guarantee all teams a full weekend of OTB chess!